 Takeaway: Sendible is a steady option with enough functionality to cover the needs of a professional social media team.
 It is clumsy UX-wise but compensates with a nice list of features for a reasonable price.

-10. Statusbrew: social listening tool with advanced reporting
+Best for: social listening and advanced reporting

 Statusbrew is one of the most affordable social listening tools.
 It enables users to create polished, customizable report templates for a deep dive into social media performance.

-The social media scheduler includes tools for benchmarking your performance against competitors, AI-powered sentiment analysis, and advanced comment moderation to refine and enhance your overall social media strategy.
+Its social media scheduler includes tools for benchmarking your performance against competitors, AI-powered sentiment analysis, and advanced comment moderation to refine and enhance your overall social media strategy.

 Schedule content for multiple social pages with channel-specific editing options.